+PERFORMANCE BOND - 32 -

-IN WITNESS WHEREOF, we have, 2022. ve hereunto set our hands and seals this day of
+IN WITNESS WHEREOF, we have hereunto set our hands and seals this day of , 2022.

 CONTRACTOR/PRINCIPAL

 Name

 By

 SURETY:

 By: Attorney-In-Fact

-The rate of premium on this bond is charges, \$ per thousand.
-The total amount of premiu prate attorney.) ım
+The rate of premium on this bond is per thousand.
+The total amount of premium charges, \$.
+(The above must be filled in by corporate attorney.)

 THIS IS A REQUIRED FORM

-Any claims under this bond may be a addressed to:
+Any claims under this bond may be addressed to:

 (Name and Address of Surety)

 (Name and Address of Agent or Representative for service of process in California, if different from above)

 (Telephone number of Surety and Agent or Representative for service of process in California

-\$\$0\$\\$0\$\0\$\\$0\$\\$0\$\\$0\$\\$0\$\\$0\$\\$0\$\\$0\$
+CALIFORNIA ALL-PURPOSE ACKNOWLEDGMENT

-entity of the individual who signed the cry, or validity of that document.
+A notary public or other officer completing this certificate verifies only the identity of the individual who signed the document to which this certificate is attached, and not the truthfulness, accuracy, or validity of that document.

 State of California)

 County of)

-On before me.
+On before me,

-Date ne and Title of the Officer
+Date Here Insert Name and Title of the Officer

 personally appeared

-Name(s) of Signe er(s)
+Name(s) of Signer(s)

-subscribed to the within it nstrument and acknowled pacity(ies), and that by his/ dged to me that I her/their signature e person(s) whose name(s) is/are ne/she/they executed the same in e(s) on the instrument the person(s), astrument.
+who proved to me on the basis of satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.

-of ALTY OF PERJURY under the laws fornia that the foregoing paragraph
+I certify under PENALTY OF PERJURY under the laws of the State of California that the foregoing paragraph is true and correct.

-W WITNESS my hand and official seal.
+WITNESS my hand and official seal.

-Si gnature

-S Signature of Notary Public
+Signature of Notary Public

-Place Notary S OPTIC tog altogation of the decomment or
+Place Notary Seal Above

+OPTIONAL ·

-ent reattachment of this fo er alteration of the document or ded document.
+Though this section is optional, completing this information can deter alteration of the document or fraudulent reattachment of this form to an unintended document.

-Description of Attached I
+Description l of Attached Document ------------- ------ ---------- ----------

-Title or Type of Document Number of Dense
+Title or Type o f Document:

-Document Date: Signer(s) Other Than Nam Number of Pages:
+Document Date e: Number of Pages:

+Signer(s) Other r Than Named Above:

-Capacity(ies) Claimed by Signer's Name: Signer(s) Signer's Name:
+Capacity(ies) Claimed by Signer(s)

+Signer's Name 31 8014 : 14 9.024 Signer's Name:

-☐ Corporate Officer - Title ə(s): ficer - Title(s):
+Corporate Officer - Title(s): Corporate Officer - Title(s):

-□ Partner - □ Limited □ Limited General
+□ Partner - □ Limited □ General 🗆 Partner - 🗆  Limited  🗆 General

-☐ Individual ☐ Attor ☐ Attorney in Fact
+🗆 Individual □ Attorney in Fact 🗆 Individual Attorney in Fact

-☐ Trustee ☐ Guar ☐ Other: ☐ Guardian or Conservator
+Trustee Guardian or Conservator □ Trustee □ Guardian or Conservator

+Other: Other:

 Signer Is Representing: esenting:

+©2015 National Notary Association • www.NationalNotary.org • 1-800-US NOTARY (1-800-876-6827) Item #5907